 What this means, Bodnar argues, is that in order to capitalise of the traffic generated by www.pinteret.com, or any other affiliate marketing campaign, you need to understand and appreciate the powerful economic advantage of creating, building and and maintaining a solid social media campaign which integrates into the product you are trying to sell – in this case, your movie.

 When Youtube (2005), Facebook (2007) and Twitter (2008) were born there were no systems in place to monetise web traffic.
 These websites have grown to become the elite in a handful of globally recognised social media websites along with Linkedin and Flickr.

 What makes 2012 a key date in social media history is that Pinster has figured out how to make money from their website from the Get!
 Ready!
 Go!
 Not through advertising, but from traffic to and from their site.
-This is something that no other site has managed to do.
-Pinster’s explosive 4000% growth in the past year makes it possibly the only website able to rival and threaten Facebook.
+This is something that no other site had managed to do.
+Pinster’s explosive 4000% growth in 2013 makes it possibly the only website able to rival and threaten Facebook.

 All of this has important lessons for filmmakers and suggests 7 Basic Ways Filmmakers Use Social Media Capitalism.